 For concerns of a serious nature or for advice and guidance contact Designated Safeguarding Officer, Victoria Vespa on 07918764766 / 01743 362769 (Option 4) or e-mail email@example.com

 As you know RESPECT is The FA's direct response to a clear message from the grassroots game.
 We must improve standards of behavior - on and off the field.

 Parental behavior is one of the main reasons why young players drop out of the game.
 Poor behavior by coaches, parents and players has also seen a number of officials drop out each season

-The role of the Club Welfare Officer (CWO) is to deal with poor practice cases within their club, give advice and guidance as well as being the lead on CRC’s within the club.
+The role of the Club Welfare Officer (CWO) is to deal with poor practice cases within their club, give advice and guidance as well as being the lead on DBS’s within the club.

 CWOs should always report more serious welfare case to the FA via the County Designated Safeguarding Officer.

 The Shropshire FA is committed to football being inclusive and providing a safe and positive experience for every adult in the game.
 Safeguarding is high on our agenda and we are committed to promoting adult safeguarding and responding appropriately to any adult at risk.